 Walter Macken has another children’s book which I would not recommend for young children unless you are reading aloud and easily make changes on the fly as you read, or are ready to discuss this more mature topic: Island of the Great Yellow Ox.
 In it, the man covers a hole that he has put the 4 young (ages 4 to 8/9) children so they can’t escape.
 His and his wife plan to escape after a theft, and she says she will phone the police once they are away, so the police can rescue the children.
 But he is not sure she will.
 He is an alcoholic and the story details him drinking to forget the children in the hole and his doubt that she will ring and that they will die.
 The children do escape but I wasn’t comfortable with giving that to my daughter when she was 8 to read to herself.
 Walter Macken wrote many adult books, which I have not investigated.

 I was on Simply Charlotte Mason’s website and I saw her Visits to Europe includes Megan’s Year: An Irish Traveler’s Story by Gloria Whelan (Amazon UK, Book depo, Library).
-This is a full-page illustrated picture book.
-I haven’t yet received a copy but I am looking forward to reading it.
+This is a full-page illustrated picture book, which possibly is a little rosy, and would be read in one sitting.
 Gloria Whelan is an American author with a number of books set in various countries.
-She also has an Irish historical fiction chapter book Hedge School published by Bethlehem Books (Amazon UK, Not in Library) available as an Audible Audiobook.
+Gloria Whelan also has a great Irish historical fiction chapter book Hedge School published by Bethlehem Books (Amazon UK, Not in Library) available as an Audible Audiobook.

 I hope this list supports you in enjoying quality books!
 Please let me know if there are other living books you think should be on this list.
 Subscribe to be informed of new posts, including future living book lists for Irish history.